opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 Versioning
 ----------

-Before diving in the many ways of customizing the portal's theme, it is very important to stress out that everything you will do on this page is versioned.
-That is to say your work has a version number assigned to it and you can at any moment create a new version.
+Before diving into the many ways to customize the portal's theme, it is very important to stress that everything you will do on this page is versioned.
+This is to say that your work has a version number assigned to it and you can at any moment create a new version.
 You'll always be working on the latest version (think of it as your working draft), but can make any version live (that is, apply it to your portal).
 Were you to make the latest version live, a new one would be created and would become your new working draft.
-The latest version only is editable, all previous ones are read-only.
+Only the latest version can be edited; all previous ones are read-only.

 While working on the latest version, you can preview your changes by clicking the ``Preview`` button.
 This will open a new window containing your portal with the current version of the theme applied to it.

 .. note::
-    Only users able to edit domain properties are able to preview the latest theme version.
-If you were to share with other users the URL of the preview, they wouldn't see any difference with the live version.
+    Only users able to edit the domain properties can preview the latest theme version.
+If you were to share the URL of the preview with other users, they won't see any difference in the live version.

 .. note::
-    You can also preview the latest version of the theme at any moment and on any given page on the portal's frontoffice by adding the ``stage_theme=true`` parameter to the URL.
+    You can preview the latest version of the theme at any moment and on any given page on the portal's front-office by adding the ``stage_theme=true`` parameter to the URL.

 .. image:: intro__versioning.png

-The version selector will tell you explicitly if you're working on the latest version or rather simply viewing a previous one and which version is the live one.
+The version selector will tell you explicitly if you're working on the latest version or rather viewing a previous one, as well as which version is live.

 Customization options
 ---------------------